lxndrcx/lxndrcx-academic-new/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a computer science student at The Australian National University.
+I have a computer science degree from The Australian National University.
 I enjoy learning about logic, solving interesting problems and going for nature walks.
 I'm mostly interested in the formal side of computer science, such as software verification and functional programming.

 I am also a Zen student in the Diamond Sangha, studying under [Allan Marett](https://allanmarett.com).
+I am also in the process of starting a Zen group with [Neti Parekh](https://netiparekh.com) which will be called [Twining Vines Zen Centre](https://twiningvines.net).